Published:

 NextApp is a GTD/productivity application for desktop and mobile.

-The work in October was primarely aimed at releasing Beta III, which I released.
+The work in October was primarily aimed at releasing Beta III, which I did.

-Moved Flatpak build from GitHub to Jenins locally
+Moved Flatpak build from GitHub to Jenkins locally

-Then I swithed to the general runtime for Flatpak and make a 2 step build where I first build nextapp for linux using statically linked Qt with vcpkg, and then a flatpak using that binary.
-That worked, but it took some iterations to make it work in Jenkins, and each iteration took from 8 minutes to several hours.
+I then switched to the general Flatpak runtime and created a two-step build where I first build NextApp for Linux using statically linked Qt with vcpkg, and then create a Flatpak using that binary.
+That worked, but it took several iterations to make it work in Jenkins, and each iteration took anywhere from 8 minutes to several hours.

 Qt 6.10 update

-Finally I updated the code to work with Qt 9.10.
-That was a pleasent surprise.
-Almost no issues atrall.
-Currently the Android and Windows build use Qt 6.10 while macOS and Linux use Qt 6.9 - which was the latest version supported by vcpkg at the time of the release.
+Finally, I updated the code to work with Qt 6.10.
+That was a pleasant surprise — almost no issues at all.
+Currently, the Android and Windows builds use Qt 6.10, while macOS and Linux use Qt 6.9, which was the latest version supported by vcpkg at the time of the release.

-It took more than 2 years to get NextApp to a good state.
-It's a pretty advanced app, using C++ and Qt, and running on multiple devices with automatic synchronization.
+It took more than two years to get NextApp into a good state.
+It’s a fairly advanced app, using C++ and Qt, running on multiple devices with automatic synchronization.
 The business logic is complex, and the app has rich functionality.

 Freelancing

-I have put my freelancing on hold for a long time.
+I’ve put my freelancing on hold for a long time.
 First, I needed to recover from a pretty damaging burnout.
 Then I decided to get NextApp into a state where it’s generally usable before I start looking for something new.
-I turned down a handful of potential clients in the last year.
+I turned down a handful of potential clients over the past year.

-I have been talking about NextApp to friends and colleagues for a decade, and I don’t want to be that guy who is all talk and no results.
-I talked a lot about DarkSpeak too, but eventually I decided to put it on hold.
-It’s just too dangerous to release something like that while living in a Western country.
+I’ve been talking about NextApp to friends and colleagues for a decade, and I don’t want to be that guy who is all talk and no results.
+I talked a lot about DarkSpeak too, but eventually decided to put it on hold.
+It’s simply too dangerous to release something like that while living in a Western country.
 The arrest of Pavel Durov in France proved my concerns right.
-But there is nothing controversial about NextApp, so I wanted to see it all the way through.

 Now I need to create some income again.
 If you know someone looking for an experienced and quite passionate C++ freelancer, please get in touch!